DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 are often the first choice for already centralized companies.
 But centralized systems aren't perfect.
-* Centralized systems are fragile in that if the 'leader' node falls so those the whole system.
+* Centralized systems are fragile in that if the 'leader' node goes down so does the whole system.
 * Censorship is far easier to implement on a centralized system than on one of the others.
 * Centralized systems have limited privacy.